-- 1. Fannie Mae Physical Needs Assessment Workbook - a.
-Tab 1: Terms of Reference - b.
-Tab 2: Systems and Conditions Remaining Useful life - c.
-Tab 3: Expected Useful life Tables - d.
-Tab 4: Immediate Physical Needs - e.
-Tab 5: Capital Replacement Reserve Study - 2.
-2020 SC Housing Rehabilitation Work Scope Form - 3.
-Pre-Site Visit Questionnaire Form 4099b - 4.
-Structural Risk Evaluation Questionnaire
+- 1. Fannie Mae Physical Needs Assessment Workbook

+- a.
+Tab 1: Terms of Reference

+- b.
+Tab 2: (All) Systems and Conditions

+- c.
+Tab 3: Immediate Physical Needs

+- d.
+Tab 4: Capital Replacement Reserve Study

+- e.
+Tab 5: Expected Useful Life Tables

+- 2. 2020 SC Housing Rehabilitation Work Scope Form

+- 3. Pre-Site Visit Questionnaire Form 4099b

+- 4. High Performance Building Report

+- 5. Structural Risk Evaluation Questionnaire

-Introduction
+1. Introduction

-These Rehabilitation Guidelines are designed to outline the requirements for the rehabilitation of rental housing developments assisted with financing from SC Housing administered SC Housing Trust Fund Program.
-These guidelines apply to multi-family developments.
+These Rehabilitation Guidelines are designed to outline the requirements for the rehabilitation of rental housing developments assisted with financing from SC Housing administered HOME Investment Partnership Program, National Housing Trust Fund Program, and the SC Housing Trust Fund Program.
+These guidelines apply to both single-family and multi-family developments.
 The goal of these Rehabilitation Guidelines is to standardize SC Housing's expectations for the longevity and marketability of completed rehabilitation of existing rental property.
 These guidelines are also intended to provide the owner/applicant with guidance and requirements for adhering to SC Housing's processes and procedures for the rehabilitation of affordable rental housing.
+The requirements mentioned in these guidelines meet the minimum NHTF requirements, as outlined in the HUD requirements for NHTF Rehabilitation standards, additional information can also be found in the appendices of this document.

-South Carolina State Housing Finance and Development Authority (SC Housing) has established these Architectural Standards.
-All projects receiving SC Housing resources for the rehabilitation of existing rental housing, utilizing funding from the South Carolina Housing Trust Fund (SCHTF) must meet these Architectural Standards.
+In accordance with federal requirements established by 24 CFR 92.25 (HOME), and 24 CFR 91 and 93, the National Housing Trust Fund (NHTF), the South Carolina State Housing Finance and Development Authority (SC Housing) has established these Architectural Standards.
+All projects receiving SC Housing resources for the rehabilitation of existing rental housing, utilizing funding from the South Carolina Housing Trust Fund (SCHTF), HOME Program, and/or, the National Housing Trust Fund Program (NHTF), must meet these Architectural Standards.
 It is the responsibility of the applicant/owner to ensure compliance with 100% of the requirements as described in these guidelines and SC Housing's mandatory design criteria are met, unless a waiver has been approved by SC Housing in writing.

 The Fannie Mae Expected Useful Life Tables are to be used as guide to determine the components and systems that need to be replaced in order to meet the duration of all awarded program obligations.
-The use of SC Housing Trust Fund dollars requires that projects funded under this program meet applicable Federal, State, and local statutory and regulatory requirements for a period of twenty years.
+The use of National Housing Trust Fund dollars requires that projects funded under this program meet applicable Federal, State, and local statutory and regulatory requirements for a period of thirty years.
 These architectural standards are not meant to replace Federal, State or local codes.
 These standards shall be in addition to the following that are applicable to all properties funded in the program.